12/09/2012 § Leave a comment

 11/26/2012 § 1 Comment

-It was first year, first week of studio in architecture school, when my professor suggested I research the Alhambra in Granada, Spain.
+It was first year, first week of studio, when my professor suggested I research the Alhambra in Granada, Spain.
 Off I went to the silent Richter stacks to begin an exercise that would lead me, four years later, to the actual orange courtyards of Andalusia.

 I didn’t know then, but I was to soon fall in love with the romanticism of this place and the past it represented.